What Happened to Almost Home Cookies (Nabisco)?

 • 1983

-Nabisco introduces Almost Home as a soft, homemade-style cookie line in classic flavors.
+Nabisco introduces Almost Home as a soft homemade-style cookie line in chocolate chip, oatmeal raisin, peanut butter, and sugar varieties.

 • 1984